England crush Australia at T20 World Cup

 Buttler launched five huge sixes as the chase turned into a procession, the England-supporting contingent in the crowd singing and dancing in their seats.

-It is Australia's heaviest T20 defeat in terms of balls remaining and maintained England's perfect start to the tournament.
+It was Australia's heaviest T20 defeat in terms of balls remaining and maintained England's perfect start to the tournament.

 They have three emphatic wins from three games and sit top of Group 1, with the top two progressing to the semi-finals.